Phoenix Area Service

 What refrigerant does

-Refrigerant absorbs heat at the indoor coil and releases heat at the outdoor coil.
-It is not a fuel that should simply be topped off without understanding why the system is low.
+Refrigerant absorbs heat at the indoor evaporator coil and releases heat at the outdoor condenser coil.
+It circulates inside a sealed system, so it should not be treated like fuel that gets used up and topped off every year.

-• Gauge readings, temperature split, superheat, and subcooling matter
+- Pressure readings, temperature split, superheat, and subcooling need context

-• Refrigerant type and EPA handling rules affect service
+- Refrigerant type and EPA handling rules affect service decisions

 Local service